Parc Urbain Bangr-Weoogo

 By Road

-• The park is known for its natural beauty, diverse wildlife, and cultural significance.
+• The park is known for its natural beauty and cultural significance.

-• Visitors can enjoy activities such as wildlife spotting, picnicking, jogging, and relaxation.
+• Visitors can enjoy wildlife spotting, picnicking, and educational exhibits.

-• The best time to visit is during the dry season (November to April).
+• Best visited during the dry season (November to April).

 Posted by